 An arm lift, also known as brachioplasty, is a surgical body procedure to remove excess skin from the upper chest near the armpits down to the elbow.
-If you are bothered by loose skin on your upper arms, consider an arm lift at UCI Plastic Surgery in Orange County where a team of plastic surgeons, Dr. Evans, Dr. Paydar, and Dr. Wirth, treat all aspects of massive weight loss body contouring.
+If you are bothered by loose skin on your upper arms, consider an arm lift at UCI Plastic Surgery in Orange County where a team of plastic surgeons, Dr. Evans, Dr. Paydar, treat all aspects of massive weight loss body contouring.

 Reasons to Choose Arm Lift Surgery in Orange County or Los Angeles Area

 Patients who present with upper arm excess often complain of feeling like they have “bat wings.”
 Most often these patients had been overweight and have lost a significant amount of weight leading to a deflation of the upper arm.

 In a few patients, the skin of the upper arm will contract back to its original size, like a balloon that has been blown up for a short time, and, after the air is let out of it, it goes back to its original size–a small tight balloon.

 Unfortunately, upper arm skin most often will not contract after massive weight loss and will act like a balloon that has been over inflated for a long time leading to a loose balloon that hangs after deflation.